melody-curriculum/april29/README.md

 ### JavaScript:
 - Can someone remind us the purpose of this language?
 -

+### Lab:
+- What is an emoji?
+- an image?
+- a textual character?
+- a font?
+- Every character is encoded as a number
+- ascii vs. utf-8
+- The Chrome javascript Console
+- alert('hi') // single quotes!!!
+- Inline Events
+- the keyword "this" as "me" or "my"
+- onchange="alert(this.value)"
+- onchange="search(this.value)"
+- selecting elements by tagname
+- adding classes to html elements / filtering by class name
+- looping using for..of

 ## Summary
 - HTML, CSS, and JS work together.